RedVelvetOth/RedVelvetOth.github.io/content/blog/intro-concurrency.md

 Contrary to unbuffered channels, the code snippet won't result in a deadlock.
 This is because the sender of a buffered channel only blocks when the channel is full - while the receiver only blocks when the channel is empty.

-The added attribue of buffered channels creates a new problem, lets look at it with this simple example.
+The added attribute of buffered channels creates a new problem, let's look at it with this simple example.

 ```go {filname = "Problem with Buffered Channels"}